jobready/jr_paper_trail_yaml_serializer/README.md

 # JobReady's paper_trail YAML Serializer

+This project is no longer in production use (AC-6546).
+July 2018. #codegraveyard

 paper_trail's default YAML serializer doesn't play nicely with carrierwave-cascade.
 The YAML serializer defined in this gem does. :)